Australian Model Madi Edwards Sizzles In Scanty Bra & Shorts During Photo Session In Her New Apartment

-Madi Edwards’s new apartment is making her feeling good.
-The model took to her Instagram feed on February 9 to share a series of sizzling snaps that showed her with a brand new photo backdrop.
+Madi Edwards' new apartment is making her feel good.
+The model took to her Instagram feed on February 9 to share a series of sizzling snaps that showed her with a brand-new photo backdrop.

 The post included two selfie-style photos, and a geotag revealed that Madi was in Los Angeles, California.
 In the first shot, she stood in front of a desk with a Macbook and a vase of flowers.
-A glass bar cart and colorful photo made up the rest of the backdrop.
+A glass bar cart and colorful artwork made up the rest of the backdrop.
 Madi posed in the center of the frame, resting one hand on the table and using the opposite to snap a photo.
 She bent her arm at the elbow as she held her cellphone to ensure she captured the perfect angle.
-The Australian beauty popped her hip and tilted her head while pursing her lips for the camera.
-A streak of sunshine covered a portion of the model’s face.
+The Australian beauty popped her hip and tilted her head while pursing her lips.
+A streak of sunshine shone over a portion of the model's face.

-Madi altered her pose slightly in image number two, bringing one arm over her head and using the opposite to hold her phone.
-In her caption, she shared her new apartment has been “giving me life.”
-Her new digs called for a sexy outfit from PrettyLittleThing.
+Madi altered her pose slightly in image number two, bringing one arm over her head and using the other to hold her phone.
+In her caption, she shared her new apartment has been "giving me life," and apparently, her new digs called for a sexy outfit from PrettyLittleThing.

-Madi kept it casual while clad in a gray set.
-On her upper half, she wore a sports bra with a scooping neckline that showcased her smooth collar and a tease of cleavage.
-Its thick straps fit snugly on her toned shoulders.
-The bra’s bottom band stretched tightly across her ribs, cutting off to expose a tease of her chiseled abs.
+Madi kept it casual while clad in a gray two-piece set.
+On her upper half, she wore a sports bra with a scooped neckline that showcased her smooth collarbone and a tease of cleavage.
+Its thick straps fit snugly over her toned shoulders.
+The bra's bottom band stretched tightly across her ribcage, cutting off to expose a tease of her chiseled abs.

 Fans have not been shy about showering the update with love.
 Within hours of going live, it has accrued more than 14,000 likes and over 90 comments.